2017skebadu/Verilog-Mips-Processor/README.md

 Feel free to download this project and look through it as you'd like.
 I am using the Vivado Design Suite since its free as a student.
 I plan to write as much of the code manually as possible, but I may end up using Block Design for some parts, so that may not interpret well depending on if you use another editor.

 ### Updates
+All code and testbenchs now work on the current version, so long as the project and simulation structure doesnt change.

-I'm having trouble getting many SystemVerilog keywords and functions to work on my liscense of Vivado, so I have temporarily taken to simulating my code on EDA playground untill I can solve my issues.
-The current testbench suite is run using the Cadence XCelium 19.09 simulator toolkit, without any UVM.
+~~I'm having trouble getting many SystemVerilog keywords and functions to work on my liscense of Vivado, so I have temporarily taken to simulating my code on EDA playground untill I can solve my issues.
+The current testbench suite is run using the Cadence XCelium 19.09 simulator toolkit, without any UVM. ~~

 ### Prerequisites
 To test the code yourself, all you need is:

 * Xilinx Vivado 2019.2 or later
 * Xilinx Basys 3 Development board - for hardware testing
-* (Temporary) Access to EDA Playground
+* ~~(Temporary) Access to EDA Playground~~

 ## Author